khademohit/Linear-Regression/README.md

 # Linear-Regression
 Working on different two datasets
 First assignment is done on Delivery Time and Sorting Time.
-Second assignment id done on Salary Data.
+Second assignment is done on Salary Data.